openrobot

 Pinout

-Of course, not all components, outputs, and combinations are available at the same time, due to the number of pins available in Arduino.
-Here is the equivalence between each Arduino pin and the outputs of OpenRobot.
+Of course, not all components, outputs, and combinations are available at the same time, due to the number of pins available on Arduino.
+Here is the equivalence between each Arduino pin and the OpenRobot outputs.

 You will need to choose which components and outputs are necessary for your project.
 But the possibilities are almost limitless!

-Power supply is one of the most important parts of any project and, thus, it is also one of the most important parts of OpenRobot.
-OpenRobot allows flexible but powerful management of the options for powering your project.
+The power supply is one of the most important parts of any project and, thus, it is also one of the most important parts of OpenRobot.
+OpenRobot allows for flexible but powerful management of power options for your project.

-• Selectors through jumpers to decide which components (DC Motors, servo, Mosfet) are powered with each voltage.
+• Selectors via jumpers to decide which components (DC Motors, servo, Mosfet) are powered by each voltage.

 • It is possible to bypass the DC converters and power directly from the Arduino regulator (only in the case of projects with low power consumption requirements)